Tag Archives: learning

 To weigh fruit, you just needed to make sure that the weights and the fruit balanced and then add up all the weights.
 The point is that every equation always has to balance – the very word ‘equation’ comes from ‘equal’ – so you have to make sure that anything you do to one side you also have to do to the other.
 Just remember the magic words: BOTH SIDES!

-There are three main types of operation you need to do in the following order:
+There are three main types of operations you need to do in the following order:

 Once you’ve multiplied out any brackets (see above), what you want to do is to simplify the equation by removing one expression at a time until you end up with something that says x = The Answer.
 It’s easier to start with adding and subtracting and then multiply or divide afterwards (followed by any square roots).
 To take the same example as before: